 Therefore, if you are in search of a nursing home, or if you already have a loved one in a nursing facility, find out how many patients each nurse must care for.
 Ask about the number of decubitus ulcers the facility has been forced to report in the last five years.
 Determine whether the nursing home is meeting minimal standards, or whether they are truly committed to patient safety.

 My job as a South Carolina elder abuse lawyer is not only to go after big verdicts – it is to promote the safety and well-being of every senior citizen.
 I hope this information benefits your family and makes our state a little safer for those who raised us.
-If you have questions or need guidance, call me at (803) 790-2800.
+If you have questions or need guidance, call me at (803) 790-2800 or start a live chat by using the box below.